02Feb2026

 • Residential accommodation for staff is an integral part, to ensure round the clock supervision and ‘tarbiat’ of the students, being a residential school.

-• State of the art technology will be used for teaching through internet/computers and other modern tools.
+• State-of-the-art technology will be used for teaching, incorporating the internet, computers, and other modern educational tools.

 SCHEDULE AND TIMETABLE - SUBJECT TO SEASONAL CHANGES